footy-fc/d33m/README.md

 # d33m rooms - Farcaster Channel Chat for The Beautiful Game

-Pop-up Farcaster Channels ak.a. d33m rooms.
+Pop-up Farcaster Channels a.k.a. d33m rooms.
 No replies, no reactions, no nothing.
 Just an IRC like chat widget that can create unique 6 character channels for the domain this repo is deployed on.

 ## About